diegowifi/open-source-fundamentals/success_stories/README.md

 * [WordPress](https://github.com/WordPress/WordPress) is one of the most popular content management system on the web, is used by millions of people.

-And a lot more, this list is just to show you that all this great software we use today was possible because of people´s collaboration.
+And a lot more, this list is just to show you that all this great software we use today was possible because of people´s collaboration, so yeah, open source matter...a lot.